Alfresco/alfresco-bm-manager/docs/RunBenchmarkOnAWS.md

    2. System performance: https://<--AWS DNS entry for your server-->/alfresco/s/enterprise/admin/admin-performance

 **Note:** The problems with support tools pages is that
-* They are not very efficient -> a lot of async calls are made to the sever
+* They are not very efficient -> a lot of async calls are made to the server
 * The calls are not always redirected to the same node in the cluster; Depends on your ingress/ngnix configuration;
 * Even if they are always redirected to one node, it means you don't see the activity on the other nodes; You only monitor one node effectively;